 As the weather warms, we all try to spend as much time as possible outside and in our backyards, and the longer you spend , the more ideas you dream up to make your yard that more pleasing.
 However, the costs of these ideas can accumulate quickly, so it’s better to be a little thrifty so here of some tips to help you upgrade your backyard on a budget this year:

 Lay fertilizer through the entire year and lay a few grass seed on bare or sparse areas of your yard.
 You can usually purchase enough grass seed to patch and thicken your lawn for $6-$18/bag, so with fertilizer and this, you can expect around a $75 investment during the summer and spring to get a beautifully green lawn.
+To maintain your lawn you can hire a professional lawn mowing service.

 Find affordable patio furniture by shopping during non-peak times of the year, for example early spring or late fall.
 You could even stop by garage sales or thrift store to find patio furniture that is in good shape, then upgrade the furniture to fit your style.
 It’s amazing what a can of outdoor furniture spray paint can do to freshen up your old furniture.